Aryanpatel335/spotify-playlist-maker/README.md

 # The project is hosted at https://spotifyplaylistmaker.netlify.app/
+# This project will not successfully log you in if you are not part of the users identified in the developer mode sorry :(

 # Getting Started with Create React App